COMPANY

 1. ESG Principles

-· Premier Partners, LLC (hereinafter referred to as “the Company” or “we”) endeavors to promote the harmonious development of individuals, the environment, and society.
+· Premier Partners, LLC (hereinafter referred to as “the Company” or “we”) pursues the harmonious development of people, environment, and society.

-· The Company commits to adhering to environmental laws and agreements, fostering an environmentally conscious organizational culture, and promoting environmental awareness among employees.
+· The Company complies with domestic and international environmental laws and conventions, builds an environmentally friendly organizational culture, and raises the environmental awareness of directors, officers and employees.

-· The Company upholds the human rights of its employees, prohibits discrimination, and improves individuals’ quality of life by offering fair compensation, stable employment, and a healthy workplace environment.
+· The Company respects the human rights of its directors, officers, and employees, prohibits discrimination, and enhances the quality of life of individuals by providing adequate compensation, stable employment, and occupational health and safety.

-· The Company provides employees with opportunities for education, training, and skill development to enhance their personal capabilities and contribute to societal progress.
+· The Company shall provide directors, officers and employees with appropriate education, training, and skills development opportunities to expand their personal capabilities and ultimately contribute to the development of society.

 2. ESG Investment principles

-· The Company shall strive to enhance the capabilities and expertise of its employees to support the implementation of ESG investments.
+· The Company shall endeavor to enhance the capabilities and expertise of its directors, officers, and employees necessary for the implementation of ESG investments.

-· The Company shall provide regular reports on the integration of ESG investments to the fund investors.
+· The Company shall regularly report the status of the implementation of ESG investments to the shareholders of the Funds.

 3. ESG Investment principles – Action plan